KokoDoko/kokodoko.github.io/README.md

 # Erik Katerborg

-> Creative coder and Lecturer
+Creative coder and Lecturer

+This page is still being fiddled with... please bear with me!

  - I teach Creative Media and Game Technologies at the University of Rotterdam
  - I organise workshops and develop teaching materials